 Situations like the above should not pass unnoticed.
 The human touch of the Prophet and the way he approached his Companions and people in general did wonders.
 It ended up with people declaring that Muhammad is dearer to them than their wives, sons, daughters, parents, and selves.

-Once the Prophet was with his Companions.
+Once the Prophet Muhammad (peace be upon him) was with his companions.
 He then stretched his hand to Umar ibn Al-Khattab.
 To that kind act, Umar responded saying:

 To this, Umar replied: